What is prior authorization?

 - For behavioral health services, there may be special instructions, forms or steps to consider.
 See the Behavioral Health Program section for details.

-- If pharmacy prior authorization (PA) program review through Prime Therapeutics is required, physicians may submit pharmacy PA requests online .
+- If pharmacy prior authorization (PA) program review through Prime Therapeutics is required, physicians may submit the uniform PA form .
 For more information, refer to the Pharmacy Programs section.

 - For out-of-area (BlueCard® program) members, if prior authorization is required, use the online router tool.
 It will redirect you to pre-service review information on the member’s Home Plan website.
 For Electronic Provider Access (EPA) details, refer to the BlueCard Program Provider Manual .